-Softbank Says Leverage Not a Problem.
+SoftBank Says Leverage Not a Problem.
 Rating Firms Not Convinced

 The loan-to-value ratio is the best measure of SoftBank’s creditworthiness, which is relatively high, according to Toshiyasu Ohashi, Daiwa Securities Group Inc.’s Tokyo-based chief credit analyst.
 Thanks to valuation gains, profits from SoftBank’s Vision Fund and the company’s Delta Fund more than tripled to 176 billion yen ($1.6 billion) in the quarter ended Dec.
 31.

-While there is merit in measuring net debt-to-equity valuations as an assessment of SoftBank’s leverage, CreditSights analysts said this month they had concerns about how much emphasis the company puts on risk management.
+While there is merit in measuring net debt-to-equity valuations as an assessment of SoftBank’s leverage, CreditSights analysts led by Mary Pollock questioned in a report this month whether the company is overestimating the value of its holdings.
 Investors would be better off selectively reducing exposure to SoftBank’s bonds, they said.

+“SBG clearly has a knack for adding leverage to maximize returns, but the extent to which it prioritizes risk management is not clear,” the analysts wrote in their report.
+“This makes us cautious.”

 To contact the reporter on this story: Kevin Buckland in Tokyo at kbuckland1@bloomberg.net